-Family Court Custody Mediation is required under Family Code Section 3170 anytime the issue of custody or visitation is brought before the court.
-Prior to a hearing on the issues parties will be referred to mediation to allow them an opportunity to arrive at an agreement which will be in the "best interests of the child".
+Family Court Custody Mediation, also known as Child Custody Recommending Counseling, is required under Family Code Section 3170 anytime a dispute regarding custody or visitation is brought before the court.
+Prior to a hearing on the issues, parties will be referred to mediation to allow them an opportunity to arrive at an agreement which will be in the "best interests of the child".

-Superior Court of California, County of Humboldt is a “recommending” county.
-This means that if the parties are unable to come to an agreement at the mediation regarding custody and/or visitation the mediator will write a report to the court recommending a possible resolution.
-The mediator will base this recommendation on the statements of both parties and a background check of any ancillary sources the mediator finds necessary to arrive at a recommendation.
+Superior Court of California, County of Humboldt is a "recommending" county.
+This means that if the parties are unable to come to an agreement regarding custody and/or visitation the mediator will act as a Child Custody Recommending Counselor and write a report to the court recommending a possible resolution.
+The Child Custody Recommending Counselor will base this recommendation on the statements of both parties and a background check of any ancillary sources the Recommending Counselor finds necessary to arrive at a recommendation.
 This is only a recommendation which the Court, the parties and their attorney will be provided prior to a hearing on the issues.

 WHAT DO I NEED TO BRING:

 Parties are not expected to bring any documentation to the mediation.
-The mediators will discover any documentation necessary and request the parties sign a Release of Information allowing them to contact any sources needed to write their report.
-Any minor child age of seven (7) and over will be required to attend the mediation as well.
+The mediator, acting as a Child Custody Recommending Counselor, will request that the parties sign a Release of Information allowing the Recommending Counselor to contact any sources needed to write a report to the court.
+The parents are required to bring any minor child age seven (7) and older to the mediation.

-Parties are required to review the following material to familiarize themselves with mediation and concepts which could assist them in arriving at a parenting plan which will be in the best interest of their child.
+Parties are required to review the following orientation video to familiarize themselves with mediation and concepts that could assist them in arriving at a parenting plan which will be in the best interest of their child(ren).